hotosm/tasking-manager/docs/error_code.md

 # Tasking Manager API Error Codes

+In this document you can find detailed descriptions of the error codes you might encounter when using the different endpoints of the Tasking Manager API.

 ## Error Messages and Codes
 When the TM API returns error messages, it does so in JSON format.
 For example, an error might look like this: